 Specifically:

-• A host key is known when it appears in the client object’s cachedhost keys structures (those manipulated by load_system_host_keysand/or load_host_keys).
+, or a user-createdsubclass. - A host key is known when it appears in the client object’s cachedhost keys structures (those manipulated by

-Parameters:policy (MissingHostKeyPolicy) – the policy to use when receiving a host key from apreviously-unknown server
+Parameters: | policy (MissingHostKeyPolicy) – the policy to use when receiving a host key from apreviously-unknown server |

-Policy for logging a Python-style warning for an unknown host key, butaccepting it.
-This is used by SSHClient.
+¶Policy for logging a Python-style warning for an unknown host key, butaccepting it.
+This is used by SSHClient

 Most authentication in Windows environments is done with a username-password pair.This works well for systems that share a common domain.When working across domains, such as between on-premise and cloud-hosted systems, it becomes vulnerable to brute force intrusions.